Genivia/ugrep/README.md

                   Start searching at line MIN, stop at line MAX when specified.

            -k, --column-number
                   The column number of a matched pattern is displayed in front of the respective matched line, starting at column 1.
 Tabs are expanded when columns are counted, see also option --tabs.

            -L, --files-without-match
-                  Only the names of files not containing selected lines are  writ- ten  to  standard  output.
+                  Only the names of files not containing selected lines are written to standard output.
 Pathnames are listed once per file searched.
                   If the standard input is searched, the string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard output.  ugrep will only search a file until a match has been found, making searches potentially less expensive.
 Pathnames are listed once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.

            --label=LABEL
                   Displays the LABEL value when input is read from standard input where a file name would normally be printed in the output.
-As- sociates a filename extension with standard input when LABEL has a suffix.
+                  Associates a filename extension with standard input when LABEL has a suffix.
 The default value is `(standard input)'.

            --line-buffered
                   Force output to be line buffered instead of block buffered.

            --lines
                   Apply Boolean queries to match lines, the opposite of --files.
                   This is the default Boolean query mode to match specific lines.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern MAGIC are searched.
 The signature "magic bytes" at the start of a file are compared to the MAGIC regex pattern.
 When matching, the file will be searched.
                   When MAGIC is preceded by a `!' or a `^', skip files with matching MAGIC signatures.
 This option may be repeated and may be combined with options -O and -t to expand the search.
-                  Every file on the search path is read,  making  searches  poten- tially more expensive.
+Every file on the search path is read, making searches potentially more expensive.

            -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
                   Require MIN matches, stop after MAX matches when specified.
                   Output MIN to MAX matches.
 For example, -m1 outputs the first match and -cm1, (with a comma) counts non-zero matches.
 See also option -K.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict the number of files matched to NUM.
 Note that --sort or -J1 may be specified to produce replicable results.
 If --sort is specified, the number of threads spawned is limited to NUM.

            --mmap[=MAX]
                   Use memory maps to search files.
 By default, memory maps are used under certain conditions to improve performance.
 When MAX is specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
-                  Specify a negative PATTERN used during the search of the  input: an  input line is selected only if it matches the specified pat- terns unless it  matches  the  negative  PATTERN.
+                  Specify a negative PATTERN used during the search of the input: an input line is selected only if it matches the specified patterns unless it matches the negative PATTERN.
 Same as -e (?^PATTERN).
                   Negative pattern matches are essentially removed before any other patterns are matched.
-Note  that  longer  pat- terns take precedence over shorter patterns.
+Note that longer patterns take precedence over shorter patterns.
 This option may be repeated.

            -n, --line-number
                   Each output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from the output for context options -A, -B and -C.

            --not [-e] PATTERN
                   Specifies that PATTERN should not match.
 Note that -e A --not -e B matches lines with `A' or lines without a `B'.
-To  match lines  with  `A'  that  have no `B', specify -e A --andnot -e B.
-                  Option --stats displays the search patterns applied.
+To match lines with `A' that have no `B', specify -e A --andnot -e B.  Option --stats displays the search patterns applied.
 See also options --and, --andnot, --bool, --files and --lines.

            -O EXTENSIONS, --file-extension=EXTENSIONS
                   Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
 When an `ext' is preceded by a `!' or a `^', skip files whose filename extensions matches `ext', same as --exclude='*.ext'.
 This option may be repeated and may be combined with options -g, -M and -t to expand the recursive search.

            -o, --only-matching
                   Output only the matching part of lines.
 If -b, -k or -u is specified, output each match on a separate line.
 When multiple lines match a pattern, output the matching lines with `|' as the field separator.
-If -A, -B or -C is specified, fits  the  match and  its  context  on a line within the specified number of col- umns.
+If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.

            --only-line-number
-                  The line number of the matching line in the file is output with- out  displaying the match.
+                  The line number of the matching line in the file is output without displaying the match.
 The line number counter is reset for each file processed.

            --files
                   Apply Boolean queries to match files, the opposite of --lines.
 A file matches if all Boolean conditions are satisfied by the lines matched in the file.
 For example, --files -e A --and -e B -e C --andnot -e D matches a file if some lines match `A' and some lines match (`B' or `C') and no line in the file matches `D'.
 May also be specified as --files --bool 'A B|C -D'.
 Option -v cannot be specified with --files.
 See also options --and, --andnot, --not, --bool and --lines.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression using PCRE2.
 Note that Perl pattern matching differs from the default grep POSIX pattern matching.

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are followed, even when they are specified on the command line.

            --pager[=COMMAND]
                   When output is sent to the terminal, uses COMMAND to page through the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --pretty
                   When output is sent to a terminal, enables --color, --heading, -n, --sort and -T when not explicitly disabled.

            -Q[DELAY], --query[=DELAY]
                   Query mode: user interface to perform interactive searches.
 This mode requires an ANSI capable terminal.
 An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s delay).
 No whitespace may be given between -Q and its argument DELAY.
-Initial  pat- terns  may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
+Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
 The command can be specified with option --view, or defaults to environment variable PAGER if defined, or EDITOR.
-Press Tab and Shift-Tab to navigate  direc- tories  and  to  select a file to search.
+Press Tab and Shift-Tab to navigate directories and to select a file to search.
 Press Enter to select lines to output.
-Press ALT-l for option -l to list files, ALT-n for  -n,  etc.   Non-option  commands  include ALT-] to increase fuzziness and ALT-} to  increase  context.
+                  Press ALT-l for option -l to list files, ALT-n for -n, etc.
+                  Non-option commands include ALT-] to increase fuzziness and ALT-}
+                  to increase context.
 Enables --heading.
 See also options --confirm and --view.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.  ugrep will only search until a match has been found.

            -R, --dereference-recursive
                   Recursively read all files under each directory.
 Follow all symbolic links, unlike -r.
-Note that when no FILE arguments are specified and input is read from a terminal, recursive  searches are performed as if -R is specified.
 See also option --sort.

            -r, --recursive
-                  Recursively  read all files under each directory, following sym- bolic links only if they are specified on the command line.
+                  Recursively read all files under each directory, following symbolic links only if they are specified on the command line.
+                  Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -r is specified.
 See also option --sort.

            --replace=FORMAT
                   Replace matching patterns in the output by the specified FORMAT with `%' fields.
 If -P is specified, FORMAT may include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
 A `%%' outputs `%' and `%~' outputs a newline.
 See option --format, `ugrep --help format' and `man ugrep' section FORMAT for details.

            -S, --dereference
-                  If -r is specified, all symbolic links are  followed,  like  -R.
-                  The default is not to follow symbolic links.
+                  If -r is specified, all symbolic links are followed, like -R.  The default is not to follow symbolic links to directories.

            -s, --no-messages
                   Silent mode: nonexistent and unreadable files are ignored, i.e. their error messages and warnings are suppressed.

            --save-config[=FILE]